Ken Gatward: Operation Squabble

 Intelligence gathered by Major Ben Cowburn of the Special Operations Executive (SOE) in the early Spring of 1942 showed that the Germans paraded down the Champs-Élysées in Paris every day between 12:15 and 12:45.
 With this information, Air Chief Marshal Sir Philip Joubert de la Ferté, the Commander-in-Chief of Coastal Command, devised a propaganda idea to boost the morale of the French by draping the Arc de Triomphe with the French tricolour.

 He called in Flt Lt Gatward to see if he would volunteer for the "unsafe" mission.
 Gatward had already undertaken numerous low-level daylight attacks, so he, along with his navigator, Sgt Gilbert 'George' Fern, agreed.
-The plan was to fly at low level down the Champs-Élysées, strafe the German soldiers on parade and as a backup target, attack the Kriegsmarine headquarters in the Ministre de la Marine (the former home of the French Naval Ministry).
+The plan was to fly at low level down the Champs-Élysées, strafe the German soldiers on parade and as a backup target, attack the Kriegsmarine headquarters in the Ministère de la Marine (the former home of the French Naval Ministry).

 On 5 May 1942 Gatward and Fern began to practice for the daring raid by attacking a shipwreck in the English Channel.
 They also pored over maps of Paris and the best routes to both get in and out of the city.

 Prior to the raid Gatward and Fern obtained a Tricolour from Portsmouth Harbour and had it cut into two.
 Each section was weighted with iron and they tested dropping them from a hangar roof to see how they unfurled.
 The flags were then installed on their Beaufighter Mk Ic (code ND-C, serial T4800).
 One section was to be draped over the Arc de Triomphe, the other over the ministry.